Secured Business Credit Cards: What They Are & Best Options

 Secured business credit cards come with all the same risks of unsecured business credit cards.
 Business credit cards aren’t governed by the same regulations that consumer credit cards are.
 That means you’ll need to be on guard for surprise rate changes, floating due dates, and fast and loose terms of service.

-The less scrupulous secured credit cards providers know that you probably have poor credit and will try to take advantage of your lack of options.
+The less scrupulous secured credit card providers know that you probably have poor credit and will try to take advantage of your lack of options.

 If possible, you want to select a card that has a low annual fee or no fee at all.
 These fees are common even with unsecured business credit cards, but they can end up being quite high.
 Be especially wary of annual fees over $40.

-While APRs on secured cards are often higher, there are secured credit cards with rates in the single digits.
-On the high end, however, are APRs over 30 percent.
-You’ll want to stay away from those.
+While APRs on secured cards are often higher, if the APR is over 30 percent, it’s time to find another option.
 If you don’t plan on carrying a balance, this isn’t as big a deal, but you should still avoid high rates if you can.
 Emergencies happen, after all.

 Secured business credit cards usually have very low credit limits, so it’s difficult to get yourself into too much trouble by using them.
 That said, you should use your secured card judiciously, avoiding spending more in a month than you can pay off that month to avoid accruing interest.